 For an all-around marking process, photo anodization is a very versatile option.
 This marking is embedded between layers of tough aluminum, providing a long-lasting solution.

-Photo anodization provides 20+ year outdoor durability.
+Photo anodization provides 20+ years of outdoor durability.
 Exposure to the elements is not a concern.
 This is a great benefit when your organization needs to mark an outside chemical tank or transportation vehicle.
 In addition, the anodized aluminum material is corrosive resistant.

 In addition to the custom design, the aluminum material can be colored, providing another method for visibly indicating the type of substance (i.e. red placard for a flammable chemical).